pafciu17/redux-server-broadcaster/README.md

 const broadcaster = new Broadcaster();

 broadcaster.setNewConnectionListener((connection) => {
-  // optional place for additional logic for handling new connection });
+  // optional place for handling additional 'new connection' logic });
 broadcaster.setNewActionListener((connection, data) => {
-  // optional place for additional logic for handling new action, e.g. all actions could be saved, and later broadcasted to any client (setNewConnectionListener)
+  // optional place for handling additional incoming action logic
-});
+  // e.g. all actions could be saved, and later broadcasted to any new client (within setNewConnectionListener) });

 broadcaster.listen(3001);